-You know that awkward moment where someone is coming to greet you and you have no idea if they are going for the handshake or the hug?
+You know that awkward moment where someone is coming to greet you with some kind of professional touch and you have no idea if they are going for the handshake or the hug?
 So you’re left kind of putting your hand out but also not sure if you should open your arms for the hug or you just wait for them to approach and do nothing at all?
 Then you fumble through your verbal greeting and are left struggling to take down your social anxiety so you can carry out your interaction with them.
 When writing my book Captivate, I sought to discover how to deal with social issues like this that plague our everyday lives.

 Here’s my solution for navigating greetings so you’re never left wondering how greet someone again.